Jim Neidhart: Hart Foundation reunion (1997)

-World Championship Wrestling (1998)
+Return to WCW (1998)

-Neidhart returned to World Championship Wrestling on the January 12, 1998 episode of WCW Monday Nitro.
+Neidhart returned to World Championship Wrestling (WCW) on the January 12, 1998 episode of WCW Monday Nitro.
 The week prior, Ric Flair had given an interview in which he claimed to be a better wrestler than Bret Hart.
 After Neidhart rejected Flair's claim during an interview with Gene Okerlund, Flair attacked Neidhart, hitting him with a pair of brass knuckles and then applying a ringpost figure-four leglock to Neidhart until being driven off by Bret Hart.

 Neidhart wrestled his first return match for WCW on the January 20, 1998 episode of WCW Saturday Night, defeating Wayne Bloom.
 In February 1998, Neidhart formed a tag team with the British Bulldog, who had also departed the WWF following the Montreal Screwjob.
 Neidhart and British Bulldog wrestled primarily on WCW Saturday Night and WCW Thunder, facing tag teams such as The Public Enemy, The Destruction Crew, High Voltage, nWo Japan, Sting and Lex Luger, and Brian Adams and Curt Hennig.
 In September 1998 at Fall Brawl '98: War Games, Neidhart and the British Bulldog defeated The Dancing Fools in a tag team match.

 Neidhart's final televised match for WCW was on the September 26, 1998 episode of WCW Saturday Night where he and the British Bulldog lost to Stevie Ray and Vincent.
 Neidhart went on to wrestle on house shows until being released from WCW in October 1998.

 Late career (1998–2016)

 Following his departure from WCW, Neidhart largely retired from the ring, but continued to make sporadic appearances in independent shows.
 Notably, he was booked as Jake Roberts' singles opponent in the ill-fated Heroes of Wrestling event in October 1999.
 In 2000, he wrestled for a few appearances for Memphis Championship Wrestling.
 From 2000 to 2003 he wrestled in Canada for Elite Canadian Championship Wrestling, and Border City Wrestling.
 On January 17, 2003, he lost to Jim Duggan at Border City's main event at Algonquin College in Ottawa, Canada.
-On September 23, 2006, he defeated Norman Smiley at the UXW Florida Debut show in Orlando. he appeared in TNA on the November 12, 2009, episode of Impact! winning against Jay Lethal in his initial open challenge thrown out to the legends of professional wrestling.
+On September 23, 2006, he defeated Norman Smiley at the UXW Florida Debut show in Orlando.
+He appeared in TNA on the November 12, 2009, episode of Impact! winning against Jay Lethal in his initial open challenge thrown out to the legends of professional wrestling.

 On Raw XV, the 15th-anniversary WWE Raw special on December 10, 2007, Neidhart returned to WWE for the first time since 1997, and participated in the 15th Anniversary Battle Royal, eventually making it to the final five before being eliminated by Skinner.

 Neidhart's last known match was on March 5, 2016, when he teamed with Koko B. Ware and Frankie the Pizza Guy as they defeated Nikolai Volkoff, Clay Dasher and Shawn Andrews at a BCW event in Williamsport, Pennsylvania.